Make sure you read until the end for a special promotional discount!

 After that, it’s party time – there’s a solid sound system that blasts out tunes and even some decks on hand.
 Even though we were there not long after the official opening, there were already quite a few guests, from countries including England, Ireland, Canada, Sweden, and others.
 Some had met Andy or Matt from previous travels, while others had heard about it while looking for an inexpensive place to stay by the beach.
 Getting to relax and chat with everyone in a small group at night – including sharing drinks and laughs with Matt, Andy and Peter – was a lot of fun.

-Ruamoko Hostel is brand new, so there are still plans to add private rooms, finish up some of the fencing (hilariously a cow apparently came bounding in one night to take a nibble from a plant), and add a few more finishing touches.
+Ruamoko Hostel is brand new, so there are still plans to add private rooms, and finish up some of the fencing (hilariously a cow apparently came bounding in one night to take a nibble from a plant), and add a few more finishing touches.
 But the essence of Ruamoko Hostel – to create a warm and welcoming home-away-from-home atmosphere – is vividly apparent.
 It was really exciting to see the hard work put in by the guys running Ruamoko, and we’re excited to see what’s next.